zasdaym/zasdaym.github.io/content/posts/bash-script.md

 ```

 ### Removing a file
-The command `rm filename` will fail if the file is not exists, use `rm -f` instead.
-To remove folder, use `rm -rf`.
+The command `rm filename` will fail if the file does not exist.
+Use `rm -f` instead.
+To remove directory, use `rm -rf` instead.

-## Check if a file exists
+### Downloading a file
-Common usage is to download a file if only its not exist:
+Common usage is to download a file if only it does not exist:
 ```bash
 if [[ ! -f ${HOME}/.local/bin/random_binary ]]; then
   wget -qO ${HOME}/.local/bin/random_binary https://randomsite.com/random_binary